kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/config-io.md

 ### `config.kubernetes.io/index`

 Records the index of a Resource in file.
-In a multi-object YAML file, Resources are separated by three dashes (`---`), and the index represents the positon of the Resource starting from zero.
+In a multi-object YAML file, Resources are separated by three dashes (`---`), and the index represents the position of the Resource starting from zero.

 This annotation **SHOULD** be set when reading Resources from files.
 It **SHOULD** be unset when writing Resources to files.